PapageorgiouMarios/PapageorgiouMarios/README.md

 # Hi there!👋

-Undergraduate student of Athens University of Economics and Business.
+Graduate student of Athens University of Economics and Business.

 Energetic and motivated to gain experience as a true programmer.

 - Enjoying programming and creating new projects
 - Welcoming to new ideas, methods, and collaborators